top of page

 Highly Processed Foods

-Ultra-processed foods often contain refined carbohydrates and unhealthy fats that contribute to inflammation and weight gain.
+Highly processed foods tend to be full of refined carbohydrates and unhealthy fats that drive inflammation and weight gain.

 Excess Sugar